kamstrup/fn/README.md

 // And the static function:
 opt.Map(opt, func(val S) T) Opt[T]  // Converts the opt from type S to T

+// For async results
+opt.Promise(...)
+Future[T]
 ```

 **Opt Misconceptions and Pitfalls**: Opts should be passed by value, on the stack.
-If you use pointers, `*Opt` or `&opt`, something is wrong.
+If you use pointers, `*Opt` or `&Opt`, something is wrong.
 They have a bit of memory overhead
 and should not be stored in arrays or slices.
 You *can* use them in seqs because they are
 lazily created 1 by 1 and kept short-lived on the stack.
 An Opt is not a "promise" or "future" - they capture an existing result.
+If you need async
+operations please look at `opt.Promise()`.

 ### Parallel Execution